Use Case

 Having built Power BI reports over the years for a number of businesses, we routinely come across situations where the Subscribe to email feature has serious limitations.

 1. Power BI reports are often multi-page.
-Having to subscribe to them one page at a time results in the information getting split into multiple emails, and lost in transit.
+Having to subscribe to them one page at a time results in the information getting split into multiple emails and lost in transit.
 It just doesn’t work.

 2. Report bursting is a common need.
 End-users need to see only their data, rather than a standard report.
-Example: A retail chain needs to send 3-page KPI reports to its 50 sales managers every week.
+Example: A retail chain needs to send a 3-page KPI report to its 50 sales managers every week.
 Each sales manager must receive a report filtered on their unique KPI data.
 This is not possible with Subscribe to email unless you create 50 copies of the report on Power BI Service and subscribe them individually to the sales managers.
 Managing this manually is expensive and error-prone with upfront and recurring costs, and the ever-present possibility of sending one person's information to another!

 5. Another common need is for reports to be delivered to external users.
 Example: An IT infrastructure services company needs to send monthly performance reports covering Help Desk and Assets Managed to its 200 clients.
-As in the previous example, end-users (client IT managers) don’t have the time to log in to Power BI to analyze their reports.
-All they need is a PDF.
-Paying for Power BI licenses and setting up Azure Active Directory access for 200 external users makes the reporting process expensive and tedious.
+These reports are filtered by client.

 BI Helper: The Smart Solution for Report Distribution